openandclose/tosixinch/docs/development.rst

 Test
 ----

 Tests are done on linux.
-Other platforms are not considered.
+You can not run test programs on other platforms.

 URL quoting memo